imixs/imixs-workflow/README.md

 ## Docker

 The Imixs-Workflow engine is also available as a Docker Image running Imixs-Workflow as a microservice.
-Find out more on [Docker Hub](https://hub.docker.com/r/imixs/workflow/).
+Find out more on the [Imixs-Microservice project](https://github.com/imixs/imixs-microservice).

 ## Joining the Project